BenLDouthwaite/reference/languages/javascript/react/React.md

 # React

-Javascript library to make UIs and handle user interaction
+JavaScript library to make UIs and handle user interaction

 React is split into 2 libraries:
 * React - How to use components